 I am bad at vacations.
 Really bad.
 Classically bad.
 I have trouble scheduling them.
 I dislike planning for them.
 I pack well enough, but I put it off to the moments before we leave.
 On occasion I vow, “This vacation will be different.”
 I claim I will get away from work for real, but it always creeps back in, usually through an open door.
-A door that I left open.
-After sunset we return to the hotel room, and I sneak a glimpse at the computer, or perhaps I take a quick look at my phone and handle an email discreetly while waiting for a table at a restaurant.
+A door that I propped open.
+After sunset we return to the hotel room, and I sneak a glimpse at the computer.
+Or perhaps I take a quick look at my phone and handle an email discreetly while waiting for a table at a restaurant.
 I then look up into my wife’s disapproving stare.

 July, 2015, I vowed to fix that.